Infrastructure - TEN-T - Connecting Europe

 - advancing telematics applications for efficient infrastructure use,

 - enhancing safety.

 Nine core network corridors are identified in the annex to the CEF Regulation, which includes a list of projects pre-identified for possible EU funding during the period 2014 – 2020, based on their added value for TEN-T development and their maturity status.

 A work plan will be drawn up for each corridor that will set out the current status of its infrastructure, a schedule for removing physical, technical, operational and administrative bottlenecks, and an overview of the financial resources (EU, international, national, regional and local; public and private).
-The work plans of the 11 European Coordinators for the TEN-T, establishing the basis for action until 2030, were approved in June 2015.
-They are available here.
+The second generation of the work plans of the 11 European Coordinators were approved in December 2016.
+They establish the basis for action until 2030.

 To make sure that the corridors are developed effectively and efficiently, each will be led by a European Coordinator, supported by a consultative forum (the "Corridor Forum").
-Their final common progress report is available here .
+The European Coordinators deliver periodically a common progress report.

 The following nine core network corridors have been identified and will function along the lines described:

 - The Scandinavian-Mediterranean Corridor is a crucial north-south axis for the European economy.
 Crossing the Baltic Sea from Finland to Sweden and passing through Germany, the Alps and Italy, it links the major urban centres and ports of Scandinavia and Northern Germany to continue to the industrialised high production centres of Southern Germany, Austria and Northern Italy further to the Italian ports and Valletta.
 The most important projects in this corridor are the fixed Fehmarnbelt crossing and Brenner base tunnel, including their access routes.
 It extends, across the sea, from Southern Italy and Sicily to Malta.